Fury (2014 film)

 Fury is a 2014 American war film written, directed, and co-produced by David Ayer.
 It stars Brad Pitt with Shia LaBeouf, Logan Lerman, Michael Peña, and Jon Bernthal as members of an American tank crew fighting in Nazi Germany during the final weeks of the European theater of World War II.
 Ayer was influenced by the service of military veterans in his family and by reading books such as Belton Y. Cooper's Death Traps, a 1998 memoir that underscores the high casualty rates suffered by American tank crews in combat against their better-equipped German counterparts.

 Production began in England in early September 2013.
 Initial filming in Hertfordshire led to the start of principal photography in Oxfordshire on September 30, 2013.
 Filming continued in the city of Oxford and elsewhere and concluded on November 13, 2013.
-Fury was released on October 17, 2014, receiving generally positive reviews and grossing over $211 million worldwide.
+Fury was released on October 17, 2014 by Sony Pictures Releasing through its Columbia Pictures label, receiving generally positive reviews and grossing over $211 million worldwide.

 Plot

-In April 1945, during the Western Allied invasion of Germany, Don "Wardaddy" Collier, a battle-hardened US Army First Sergeant in the U.S. Second Armored Division, commands an M4A3E8 Sherman nicknamed Fury, whose crew—consisting of gunner Boyd "Bible" Swan, loader Grady "Coon-Ass" Travis, driver Trini "Gordo" Garcia, and assistant driver–bow gunner "Red"—have been together since the North African campaign.
-After Red is killed in action, he is replaced by Private First Class Norman Ellison, formerly a typist clerk.
+In April 1945, during the Western Allied invasion of Germany, Don "Wardaddy" Collier, a battle-hardened US Army first sergeant in the Second Armored Division, commands an M4A3E8 Sherman tank nicknamed Fury, whose crew—consisting of gunner Boyd "Bible" Swan, loader Grady "Coon-Ass" Travis, driver Trini "Gordo" Garcia, and assistant driver–bow gunner "Red"—has been together since the North African campaign.
+After Red is killed in action, he is replaced by private first class Norman Ellison, formerly a typist clerk.

 The crew disdains Norman for his lack of combat experience and aversion to violence.
-As their tank column advances, Norman spots but does not fire on concealed Hitler Youth, who ambush the lead tank with a Panzerfaust, killing the platoon leader and his crew.
+As their tank column advances, Norman spots but does not fire on concealed Hitler Youth, who ambush and destroy the lead tank with a Panzerfaust, killing the platoon leader and his crew.
 Don furiously blames Norman for their loss and assumes command of the column.

 Norman hesitates again during an assault on a tree line against infantry and anti-tank guns.
 After the battle, Don orders Norman to execute a captured German soldier.
 When he refuses, Don wrestles his revolver into Norman's hand and forces him to pull the trigger, killing the soldier and traumatizing Norman.

-After capturing Kirchohsen, Don and Norman find two German women, Irma and Emma, hiding in an apartment.
-Don has the women prepare a meal and supply hot water for a shave.
-Seeing Norman speaking with the teenage Emma, Don orders Norman to take Emma into the bedroom, or he, Don, will.
-Norman does so and has sex with her.
-Later, during dinner, Furys crew drunkenly enters, harassing the women and bullying Norman, leading to a standoff with Don before the unit is ordered to move out.
+After capturing Kirchohsen, Don and Norman find two German cousins, Irma and Emma, hiding in an apartment.
+Not trusting them, Don has the women provide them with hospitality.
+Seeing Norman connecting with Emma, Don coerces them to have sex.
+Afterwards, Furys crew drunkenly enters.
+Grady repeatedly harasses Emma and bullies Norman until Don physically berates him, before the unit is ordered to move out.
 While Captain Waggoner briefs Don on their next mission, German artillery strikes the town, killing Emma.
-Norman suffers a breakdown.